b-illy/autoarch/README.md

 (or, alternatively, [click here](https://b-illy.github.io/autoarch/autoarch.sh) to download)

 Of course, this script will only function properly within an [Arch Linux](https://archlinux.org/download) live environment (booted from USB/CD/DVD).
+Make sure to use the latest image (or at least something relatively recent) to avoid errors.